 Practice water sports

 With such gorgeous waters, Antigua is a great location for water sports.
 Windsurfing and kite surfing are popular on the island.
 There’s also some great diving spots.
+Needless to say, practicing water sports is one of the top things to do in Antigua.
 I would have loved to go diving during my Antigua holidays, especially after having tried it in the Maldives for the first time, but unfortunately I didn’t have time to do it.